Grown-Up Christmas List (EP)

-Grown-Up Christmas List is the debut Christmas extended play (EP) and the fourth album by Filipino pop and R&B singer Jake Zyrus, released on November 30, 2010, and credited as Charice.
+Grown-Up Christmas List is the debut Christmas extended play (EP) and the fourth album by Filipino singer Jake Zyrus, released on November 30, 2010, and credited as Charice.

 Promotion

 Jake Zyrus appeared in NBC's Christmas Tree Lighting at Rockefeller Center on November 30, 2010, where he performed "Grown-Up Christmas List" and "Jingle Bell Rock" accompanied by David Foster.
 He also appeared on Japan's Mezamashi TV, where he performed "Happy Xmas (War Is Over)".
-His promotions also took him to Japanese radios stationswhere he performed "Happy Xmas (War Is Over)" live on J-Wave.
+His promotions also took him to Japanese radios stations, where he performed "Happy Xmas (War Is Over)" live on J-Wave.